 What I offer

-I am a registered counsellor and psychotherapist, with many years experience in LGBT counselling and psychotherapy services.
-I offer LGBT affirmative counselling and psychotherapy to individuals and couples from Brighton, Hove, Lewes and surrounding areas.
+I am a registered counsellor and psychotherapist, with many years experience in LGBTQ counselling and psychotherapy services.
+I offer LGBTQ affirmative counselling and psychotherapy to individuals and couples from Brighton, Hove, Lewes and surrounding areas.
 I also offer telephone counselling, and online counselling via Skype.

 How I work

 I trained as an integrative counsellor and psychotherapist, and use insights from a variety of therapeutic perspectives in my practice.
 I work with people to tackle a wide range of issues, including:-

 - coming out